Halloween 2020 doesn’t have to be boring so I’ve come up with different ideas for the family including an awesome Scavenger Hunt printable.

 Do you have a finished basement?

-I’m writing a post on finishing the basement and why basements are important to some and not others.
+I’m writing a post on finishing the basement and why basements are essential to some and not others.

 I remember one had an open toilet in the laundry room.
 Honestly, there was just a toilet.

 Were they taking a poop and folding laundry at the same time?
-Haha, who knows.
+Haha.

-I have been working from home 3 days a week and in work 2 and I’m still not sure if I like it as much.
+I’ve worked three days a week and go into work two, and I’m still not sure if I like it as much.

 The interaction in the morning over coffee I miss the most, but no complaints otherwise.

 It has been a learning curve for all of us.
-Embrace change right?
-That’s how I keep motivated plus If I had a toilet in the basement I could work and take a poop at the same time.
-Hahaha!!
+Embrace change, right?
+That’s how I keep motivated.

-My blog mechanic (haha, she gonna kick my butt for that, maybe) has risen and almost caught up with her business.
+My blog mechanic (haha, she will kick my butt for that, maybe) has risen and almost caught up with her business.

 She’s doing things here and there and is making plans for 2021 to be my blog mechanic as her planning and timing were affected this year.